-Each instance of material non-compliance with the terms of Fannie Mae's Selling Guide as described in this "Due Diligence Review" section is referred to herein as a "Material Finding."
+Each instance of material non-compliance with the terms of the Selling Guide as described in this "Due Diligence Review" section is referred to herein as a "Material Finding."
 The following tables summarize the results of the credit, property valuation and document reviews of the Diligence Samples for the specified calendar periods.